IBM/presto-hudi-workshop/docs/lab-3/README.md

 (10 rows)
 ```

+## 3. Add data to MoR table and query

 Now, let's go back to our `spark-shell` terminal tab and add more data to our tables using paste mode.
+Note that our `commit_num` column value has changed.

 ```
 val updates = convertToStringList(dataGen.generateUpdates(10))